1. Calling the roll

 There is a theme park in Melbourne called Luna Park.
 The slogan above the entrance for Luna Park is “Just for Fun”

-If I was hiring staff for Luna park, I’d give a big tick for the the answer “Well the students were really engaged and seemed to enjoy it.”
+If I was hiring staff for Luna Park, I’d give a big tick for the answer “Well the students were really engaged and seemed to enjoy it.”

 “Just for Fun” is not our school’s mission statement.

 Did the children learn anything?
-Engagement and learning are not the same thing.
+Engagement and learning are not the same things.

 If we get Engagement and Learning that is wonderful.